 New comers will be glad to know they have a free anchoring option other than paying for a slip.

-BTW, when you arrive at Friday Harbor you may tie up at the breakwater for free for a short time while you run to the store or grab a shower.
+BTW, when you arrive at Friday Harbor you may tie up at breakwater A for free while you run to the store or grab a shower.
 There is no need to request permission, simply squeeze in where you can.
 Try to get on the inside, the outside takes a real beating from wakes. (so will your boat) If you spend the night at the breakwater the harbormaster staff will come and collect payment eventually.
-There is no discomfort discount so for peace and quiet and water and electricity, so you may as well get a slip. (call on 66)
+There is no discomfort discount so you may as well get a slip. (call on 66)

 Click below to see a satellite view of where to anchor in Friday Harbor